bretth/auth0plus/README.rst

 Usage
 ------

-To get started with the simplest scenario which is using Auth0 to store a database of users to authenticate against you need to configure a domain and a non-interactive client to access a connection (database).
+We'll get started with the simplest scenario which is using Auth0 to store a database of users to authenticate against.
+For this you need to configure a domain and a non-interactive client to access a connection (database).
 You will also need a JSON web token (jwt) for the client application to access the parts of the api you specify (scopes).
 This can be generated manually or as I will show here it can be programmatically granted every 24 hours by a separate call to an oauth/token endpoint:

 - Login to auth0.com
 - Go to the `clients menu <https://manage.auth0.com/#/clients>`_